French Language, Literature and Culture

-The MA Program in French – Emphasis in Literature and Culture
+The M.A.
+Program in French – Language, Literature and Culture

 I. Program Requirements

-1. Core courses in Cultural and Literary History (12)
+1. Core courses in Cultural and Literary History (12 units):

 FREN 550, French Cultural & Literary History: Renaissance to Revolution